lukaszgendek/live-footboal-scoreboard/README.md

    The features were implemented to pass the acceptance tests.
 The implementation involved creating the necessary classes and methods in the `model`, `service`, and `dto` packages.

 4. **Formulate Edge Case Acceptance Criteria**:
    After implementing the main features, additional acceptance criteria were formulated to handle edge cases and special scenarios.
-These criteria were added to the [scoreboard.feature](./scoreboard.feature) file.
+These criteria were added to the [scoreboard.feature](./scoreboard.feature) file and here to the README.md file.

 6. **Develop for Edge Cases**:
    The application was further developed to handle the edge cases defined in the acceptance criteria.
 This involved updating the implementation and adding new tests.